GVK cleared to build Queensland coal terminal

-CANBERRA GVK Power and Infrastructure cleared a major hurdle for a A$10 billion coal project in Australia, winning federal government approval for the construction of a new export terminal in Queensland state.
+CANBERRA GVK Power and Infrastructure (GVKP.NS) cleared a major hurdle for a A$10 billion coal project in Australia, winning federal government approval for a new export terminal in Queensland state.

-The green light allows GVK and its Australian partner, the country's richest person Gina Rinehart, to expand the Port of Abbot Point for the planned Alpha coal project.
+The green-light allows GVK and its Australian partner, the country's richest person, Gina Rinehart, to expand the existing Port of Abbot Point for the planned Alpha coal project.

 The project, now awaiting a mining lease from the state, is key to meeting the coal ambitions of GVK, a conglomerate with interests in airports, hotels and transportation.
 The project could help meet India's huge appetite for coal, which feeds two-thirds of the country's power production.

-Alpha is one of five major coal projects in the basin, together aiming to produce more than 180 million tonnes by the end of the decade and doubling Australia's thermal coal exports.
+Alpha is one of five major coal projects in the basin, together aiming to produce more than 180 million tonnes by the end of the decade and double Australia's current annual thermal coal exports.

 All of those projects are seen potentially at risk of being shelved or delayed due to soaring costs and a weaker outlook for coal demand in the near term.